 After deploying the NebulaGraph service cluster, you can view the connection information of all services in the Outputs tab on the stack details page.

 The connection information includes:

-- The Elastic IP address of the Bastion host. - The web portal link and default login information of the NebulaGraph Dashboard service. - The web portal link of the NebulaGraph Explorer service. - The private subnet IP address and the port number of the Graph service.
+- BastionIP: The Elastic IP address of the Bastion host. - ExplorerPortal: The connection address of the Nebula Explorer server. - GraphPrivateIP: The private subnet IP address of the Graph service.